Rigidity results for initial data sets satisfying the dominant energy condition: A metric characterization of the ball

 \section{A metric characterization of the ball}

-\begin{theorem} Let $(M,g)$ be a compact connected Riemannian manifold of dimension~$n\ge2$ with boundary such that the following conditions are satisfied: \begin{itemize} \item $g$ is flat. \item The second fundamental form of $\partial M$ is positive semi-definite. \item There exists a point in $\partial M$, where the second fundamental form is positive definite. \end{itemize} Then $(M,g)$ is isometric to a compact convex domain in $\R^n$ with smooth boundary.
+\begin{theorem} Let $(M,g)$ be a compact connected Riemannian manifold of dimension~$n\ge2$ with boundary such that the following conditions are satisfied: \begin{itemize} \item $g$ is flat. \item The second fundamental form of $\partial M$ is weakly positive definite. \item There exists a point in $\partial M$, where the second fundamental form is strictly positive definite. \end{itemize} Then $(M,g)$ is isometric to a compact convex domain in $\R^n$ with smooth boundary.
 In particular, $M$ is diffeomorphic to a ball. \end{theorem}

-\begin{proof} For small enough $\varepsilon >0$, we consider the smooth manifold
+\begin{proof} For $\varepsilon >0$ small enough, we consider the smooth manifold